jdillenberger/wp-mintfit/README.md

 ## Installation

 To build `wp-mintfit` you need have `npm` installed.
-Additionally you may need some tools, which are available as `coreutils` on many Linux distributions and Mac.
+Additionally you need the tools, which are available via a `coreutils` package on most Unix-like systems (Linux, Mac).
-Depending on your system the package may be written a little bit differently.
-Building on Windows is currently not supported.
-But if you can are able to read `build.sh`, you should be able to build it anyway.
+You'll have to figure out how to build it on Windows yourself, but that shouldn't be too hard either.
+Just read the `build.sh`.

 Clone this repository and execute `build.sh` to build an installable zip-file.